-“We did this this morning and we charged them up then on the way in the car we had a practice to check they were working…..
+Katherine shared:“We did this this morning and we charged them up then on the way in the car we had a practice to check they were working…..
 I pressed mine and asked my little girl if she could feel the cuddle and she grinned and said she HAD felt it!!
 She then pressed hers to check that it was working and could I feel it, which of course I could.
 This is such a beautiful idea, thank you. xxx

-Sophie said “this is just the cutest thing ever!” and Jenny said “So lovely!
+Sophie said “this is just the cutest thing ever!” and Jenny exclaimed “So lovely!
 Will definitely be using this!”

 And Alison summed up the pain that so many mums are feeling as little by little, they let their babies go: “Tears in my eyes reading this.
 So sweet.
 I’m totally stealing the idea!!
 My daughter starts her pre-school for two mornings a week.
 Her first settling in day is next Monday.
 We have been together every day since day one.
 It’s a hard decision to let her go but I know she needs to socialise and meet other children/staff in preparation for nursery in January.
 I’ll be sobbing my heart out with a G&T”

 Other MOLOs are already using Louise’s brilliant idea – Stephanie posted photos of her daughter with her ‘hug button’ today, saying: “Thank you to the lady who posted about the “magic hug button”.
 I’ve done it this morning on both my girls, more for the younger one’s benefit as the realisation of nursery all day is setting in and she had to be left screaming yesterday.
 So far she is really excited to show her nursery teachers!”

 So if your little one is finding it tough settling in at school or preschool, maybe a hug button could help?
 All you need is one biro, two hands and a lot of love – and just don’t forget to hold hands to charge them up…

-Since Louise shared her gorgeous post with The Motherload and we shared it with you, this post has gone viral!
+Since Louise shared her gorgeous post with The Motherload® and we shared it with you, this post has gone viral!
 Thousands of parents have read and shared this article and it’s been covered by the media here – here’s the article in Mail Online, The Sun Metro and Huff Post and it’s even been reported in the United States on the HuffPost US Disney’s Babble, Good Housekeeping US and on Scary Mommy and Louise’s hug button has even made it as far as New Zealand, Belgium, Brazil, Germany and Australia and Asia.
 Amazing!
 We are so thrilled that Louise’s brilliant, simple idea is reaching so many parents and children.